-Warts appear in all shapes and sizes.
-Caused by the human papilloma virus (HPV), they are highly contagious and while they can appear in anyone of any age, they are more likely to bother children and teenagers.
+Warts come in all shapes and sizes.
+Caused by the human papilloma virus (HPV), they are highly contagious and while they can appear in anyone of any age, children and teenagers are particularly susceptible.

-Conventional treatments offer to freeze, burn, inject, shave, electrocute, poison, or dig the poor wart out but with varying degrees of success.
-Some can cause scarring while with others, the wart may regrow.
+Conventional treatments offer to freeze, burn, inject, shave, electrocute, poison, or dig the poor wart out, with varying degrees of success.
+Some can cause scarring, and the wart may regrow.
 For patient sufferers, just waiting may also bring success as 65% of warts disappear all by themselves with time.